vilnius-leopold/understand.time.js/README.md

 [int] [devider '.', '-', '/' or 'st', 'nd', 'rd', 'th'][+ 'of'] [int or string] [devider '.', '-', '/'] [4 digit int or ''' + 2 digit int]

 ### 2.3 Timezones
-Next to custom namespace there are the names of countries according to ISO 3166.
-This corresponds with ccTLD (country code top-level domain).
+Next to custom representations for the timezone `understand.time.js` uses the abbriviated names of countries according to [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166) and [ccTLD](http://en.wikipedia.org/wiki/Country_code_top-level_domain) (country code top-level domain).
 Currently there are only european timezones supported.

 * `auto` [default] --> usese the current client time-zone of the browser